Child Support Generally

 In a sole custody or primary care situation, the non-custodial parent will pay the amount dictated by the tables based on his or her income and the number of children.

-Once income is determined, the amount of child support payable will be determined by looking at the provincial table.
-Look down the left hand column to locate the income figure and then across the row to the column for the number of children.
+Once income is determined, the amount of child support payable will be determined by looking at the provincial table, last updated in 2017.
+First, look down the left hand column to locate the income figure and then across the row to the column for the number of children.